tropicbliss/symphonia/README.md

 try {
     const buf = fs.readFileSync("chime.ogg"); // Gets a Buffer
-    audio.playFromBuf(buf, { speed: 1.0, volume: 1.0 }); // The option object is optional.
-The speed and volume is both set to 1.0 by default.
+    audio.playFromBuf(buf, { speed: 1.0, volume: 1.0, isBlocking: true }); // The option object is optional.
+The speed and volume is both set to 1.0 and `isBlocking` is set to `true` by default.

     // You can also obtain buffers from a web request axios.get(URL).then((res) => Buffer.from(res.data, "binary"))